rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 have different ways to synchronously deal with publisher confirms, so make sure to read carefully the documentation of the client you are using.

-This technics is simple but has a major drawback: it is slow, as the confirmation of a message blocks the publishing of all subsequent messages.
+This techniques is simple but has a major drawback: it is slow, as the confirmation of a message blocks the publishing of all subsequent messages.
 Do not expect to scale to more than a few hundreds of published messages per second.
 Nevertheless, this can be